AramCodes/hw/08-binary-trees-graphs/07-what-is-a-binary-search-tree/readme.md

 # Binary Search Tree (BST)

 Now that you know what a binary tree data structure is, we are going to look at `binary search trees` or `BST`.
 A binary search tree (BST) is a specific type of binary tree that follows a particular ordering and sorting property.

 While the ordering rule is commonly associated with numeric values, it's important to note that binary search trees can handle various types of data, not just numbers.
-One of the key advantages of binary search trees are that they're versatile enough to accommodate any data type that can be compared for ordering.
+One of the key advantages of binary search trees is that they're versatile enough to accommodate any data type that can be compared for ordering.

 For instance, consider a binary search tree that stores strings representing names in alphabetical order.
 The tree's structure ensures that names are organized in a way that allows for efficient searches, insertions, and deletions.
 Similarly, binary search trees can be used for custom objects, where the ordering is determined by specific attributes or properties of the objects such as the price of a product.
 So we'll be using numeric values just for simplicity and so you can wrap your head around it.